Quantisan/docker-clojure/README.md

 ### Alpine Linux

-Sometimes there are upstream eclipse-temurin images based on Alpine Linux.
+Alpine Linux is another light-weight option that is a popular base image in the Docker community.
+When an upstream eclipse-temurin image is available for a given Java release and architecture, we will provide a clojure image based on it if we can.

-As of 2022-9-29 these are available for the linux/amd64 architecture only.
+As of 2025-04-28 these are available for both amd64 and arm64 architectures, but only for Java 21+.
+For Java versions below 21, only amd64 is available.

 Some example tags: